PingrisAlexis/SoPeckoko/README.md

 - Clone the back-end project on https://github.com/PingrisAlexis/PingrisAlexis_06_29052021.git.

+- Create `.env` files in the main folder, then, add the line of code sent separately.

 - With a terminal, go to the "backend" folder then:
 `npm install` and run `nodemon`.